Babies and Families - Let Our Family Care for Your Family

 Family-centered developmental care is a cornerstone of our philosophy of care at Brigham and Women’s Hospital (BWH).
 Through this, we coach and support parents and family members of the infant’s family to take an active role in the decision making and day-to-day care of their baby.
 We encourage parents to be present with their babies as much as is reasonably possible, while taking into account their individual circumstances, other responsibilities, and new parents’ need for some time for rest and recovery.
 Our BWH Department of Pediatric Newborn Medicine multidisciplinary team is deeply committed to transforming newborn care in ways that educate and empower families to play a significant role as key members of their baby’s health care team.

-Our NICU Parent Advisory Council and our wonderful Family Support Specialists, all of whom are former NICU parents, provide insight and guidance to parents and staff alike.
+Our NICU Parent Advisory Council and our wonderful Family Support Specialist, all of whom are former NICU parents, provide insight, support, and guidance to parents and staff alike.

 Examples of ways in which we embrace, educate, and engage families include:

-- Daily bedside updates by both physicians and nurses
+Daily bedside updates by medical and nursing staff

 Activities and Education

-- Brigham Baby Academy — books donated to our NICU are provided as gifts to families for the earliest possible start of parents’ reading to their babies
+Brigham Baby Academy — books donated to our NICU are provided as gifts to families for the earliest possible start of parents’ reading with their babies